-- 3. All questions on order shall be decided by the presiding officer of the Council with the sight of appeal to the Council of any Council member. - 4.
+- 1. No Councilmember shall speak more than twice on the same subject without permission of the presiding officer. - 2.
+No person, not a member of the Council, shall be allowed to address the Council while it is in session without the permission of the presiding officer. - 3.
+All questions on order shall be decided by the presiding officer of the Council with the right of appeal to the Council of any Councilmember. - 4.
 Motions shall be reduced to writing when required by the presiding officer of the Council or any Councilmember of the Council.
 All resolutions and ordinances shall be in writing.
 The substance of Councilmember proposed amendments to resolutions and ordinances should be communicated to the City Manager whenever possible in order that City staff may reduce such amendments to writing for distribution by hard copy and emailEmail to remaining Councilmembers no later than 5:00five p.m. on Council meeting days; provided, however, that nothing herein shall preclude amendments from being offered later, including orally during Council consideration of such resolutions and ordinances.